JordanWelsman/nexport/README.md

 # Overview

-`nexport` is a lightweight `python 3` package which enables neural network developers to export the weights and biases of trained networks to useful file types.
+nexport is a lightweight `Python 3.10+` package which enables neural network developers to export the weights and biases of trained networks to useful file types.

 # Table of contents